DanWebb/uphold-sdk-node/README.md

 <a name="contributing"></a>
 ## Contributing

 All submissions are welcome.
-To submit a change, fork this repo, make your changes, run the tests (`npm run test:single`), commit your changes, and send a pull request.
+To submit a change, fork this repo, make your changes, run the tests (`npm run test:single`), commit your changes (`npm run commit`), and send a pull request.

 Alternatively if you've found a bug that doesn't already have an issue or just want to suggest something that hasn't already been suggested [submit an issue](https://github.com/DanWebb/uphold-sdk-node/issues/new)